 Most of our contracts with customers contain multiple performance obligations.
 The transaction price is allocated to the separate performance obligations on a relative SSP basis.
 Whenever possible, we allocate the transaction price based on observable SSP, which is the price of the same good or service in standalone sales to similar customers in similar circumstances.
 If observable SSP is not available, we estimate the SSP using data that may include historical prices, discounting practices, list prices, cost data, and other observable inputs.
-Our SSP reflects the amount we would charge for each performance obligation if it were sold separately in standalone sales to similar customers in similar customers in similar circumstances in similar circumstances in similar circumstances.
+Our SSP reflects the amount we would charge for each performance obligation if it were sold separately in standalone sales to similar customers in similar circumstances in similar geographies.